SenseTecnic/node-red-contrib-users/README.md

 ## Overview

-The goal of this node is to enable Node-RED admins to quickly build a very simple user access control for their http nodes.
-The basic use case is if you (the Node-RED admin) want to open an `http in` endpoint in your flow that can only be accessed by a list of users that you configure and also be able to serve different responses depending on the username or a custom "scope" field of the user who is logged in.
+This node allows Node-RED developers to quickly build a very simple user access control for their HTTP-based flows.
+Using this node, you can limit access to the HTTP endpoints (`http in` nodes) in your flows to a list of users that you configure yourself.
+The node adds the current user to the request message so that you can serve different responses depending on the username or a custom "scope" field of the user who is logged in.

 ## Installation and Usage